tripal/tripal_analysis_expression/README.md

 After clicking "Submit job", the page should reload with the job status and Drush command to run the job.
 Copy and paste the Drush command and run it on command line.
 Upon running the Drush command, any warning/error/success/status message should be displayed.

-### Loading Biomaterials From a Flat File
+### Loading Biosamples From a Flat File

-Altenatively biomaterials may be loaded from a flat file (CSV or TSV).
+Altenatively biosamples may be loaded from a flat file (CSV or TSV).
 The flat file loader is designed to upload files that are in the [NCBI BioSample submission format](https://submit.ncbi.nlm.nih.gov/biosample/template/) which can be downloaded [here](https://submit.ncbi.nlm.nih.gov/biosample/template/).
 Download the TSV version of the file.
 The file must have a header that specifies the type of data in the column.
 There must be one column labeled "sample\_name".
 The loader will begin to collect data from the line that follows the line containing "sample\_name" which is assumed to be the header line.
 Columns are not required to be in any order.
 Other columns will be either attributes or accessions.
 Available NCBI [attributes](https://submit.ncbi.nlm.nih.gov/biosample/template/) can be found [here](https://submit.ncbi.nlm.nih.gov/biosample/template/).
 Available accession headers are bioproject\_accession, sra\_accession, biosample\_accession.
 All other columns will be uploaded as properties.
 To upload other accessions use the bulk loader provided with this module labeled, "Biomaterial Accession Term Loader".
 This loader will load a flat file with 3 columns (sample name, database name, accession term).
 A Tripal database must be created with the same name as the database name in the upload file.

 Click here to see an example of a [CSV file](example_files/exampleCSV.csv) and a [TSV file](example_files/exampleTSV.tsv).